010akv/ml-alg/GAN-music-composer/README.md

 # GAN Composer - WIP
-- train a GAN to (hopefully) generate songs in the Tamil language
+- train a GAN to generate songs in the Tamil language

 ## Workflow
 - Crawl through movies and web scrape Tamil language mp3 songs from [friendstamilmp3](https://friendstamilmp3.in)